jokieleung/awesome-visual-question-answering/README.md

 ### 2017-2015
 #### OTHER ####
- Please check the other papers list from VQA area between 2017-2015 in [awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa) from [JamesChuanggg](https://github.com/JamesChuanggg),it seems that he hasn't maintained that project for a long time.Really appreciate for his work.I will merge his work to this list in the future.Stay tuned...
+ Please check the other papers list from VQA area between 2017-2015 in [awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa) from [JamesChuanggg](https://github.com/JamesChuanggg), it seems that he hasn't maintained that project for a long time.
+Really appreciate for his work.
+I will merge his work to this list in the future.Stay tuned...

 #### ICCV 2017 ####
 * [Learning to Reason: End-to-End Module Networks for Visual Question Answering](https://ieeexplore.ieee.org/document/8237355) - Ronghang Hu et al, **ICCV 2017**. [code]